-This Redevelopment Plan provides the Agency with the powers, duties and obligations to implement and further the programs generally described herein for the redevelopment, rehabilitation and revitalization of the Project Area.
-This Redevelopment Plan provides a framework and sets forth the objectives, redevelopment programs, and land use controls within which specific redevelopment activities in the Project Area will be pursued.
+framework and sets forth the objectives, redevelopment programs, and land use controls within which specific redevelopment activities in the Project Area will be pursued.
 It also describes the tools available to the Agency to develop and proceed with specific plans, projects, and solutions.
-The development of all real property in Zone 1 of the Project Area is subject to the controls and requirements of this Redevelopment Plan, and the other applicable Plan Documents, including the development.
-The development of all real property in Zone 2 of the Project Area is subject to the applicable Plan Documents, as described herein.
+The development of all real property in Zone 1 of the Project Area is subject to the controls and requirements of this Redevelopment Plan, and the other applicable Plan Documents, including the development standards and design guidelines established in the Candlestick Point Design for Development.
+The development of all real property in Zone 2 of the Project Area is subject to the controls and requirements of this Redevelopment Plan, the Planning Code and the other applicable Plan Documents, as described herein.